Postgraduate Diploma, MRes

 Find out about the cost of living for students at Stirling

 The MRes/Postgraduate Diploma in Criminological Research comprises five compulsory taught modules, one further taught module option and (for the MRes) a dissertation.

 The compulsory modules are: Research Design and Process; Introduction to IT and Library Services; Quantitative Data Analysis; Qualitative Data Analysis; Criminological Perspectives; Research Methods in Criminology and Socio-legal Studies.

 You must also take one further module from a list including the following:

 or other modules by arrangement with the Course Director.

 In addition to the above modules, MRes students will complete the following:

-Examples of recent dissertation topics from our established MSc programme include:
+Examples of recent dissertation topics from our established MSc course include:

 Teaching methods are designed for each module to facilitate your acquisition of skills and progressive development.
 You are expected to participate in lectures, seminars, tutorials, computer-based workshops and group work.

 Full-time and part-time MRes/Diploma students experience a range of different forms of assessment across the compulsory taught modules.
-These include essays, critical review essays, book reviews, research proposals, a computer lab-based assessment for quantitative data analysis, group project reports and the research dissertation.
+These include essays, critical review essays, book reviews, research proposals, a computer lab-based assessment for quantitative data analysis and the research dissertation.
 There are no examinations.